matchbox-sharing/tcpip-volume1-practice/gitbook/S1/S1-Intro.md

-# One-to-Two
+# LAN of sole device

+### Goals

-After finishing this tutorial, you will understand following questions:
+After finishing this tutorial, you are able to answer the following questions:

 * How to explore the network status on your PC ?
-* How to create a network within only two computers, and what the communication looks like ?
+* How to create a LAN within only one device, and what does the communication look like ?

 More important, you will obtain the knowledge as following,